jcolinhill/pyilc/README.md

 ### Specifying the input maps

 The maps on which the (N)ILC will be performed should all be saved separately at some location `/path/to/location/map_freq_X.fits`.
-These files should be included in the .yaml file as a list of strings:
+These files should be included in the .yml file as a list of strings:

 ```
 freq_map_files: ['/path/to/location/map_freq_X.fits',
                  '/path/to/location/map_freq_Y.fits',...]
 ```

-Note that there is another input parameter `N_freqs` which is required in the input file, and which **must be** equal to the length of the `freq_map_files` list, or else an error will be thrown.
+Note that there is another input parameter `N_freqs` that is required in the input file, and which **must be** equal to the length of the `freq_map_files` list, or else an error will be thrown.
 The maps must be listed in order of decreasing resolution, as specified by the user-specified input beams, as described below.
 #### Beams
-There is also some additional metadata about the input maps that must be included in the input file.
+There is also additional metadata about the input maps that must be included in the input file.
 In particular the **beams** with which the maps are convolved must be specified.
-There are two options: Gaussian beams, or more general, 1-dimensional ($\ell$-dependent) beams.
+There are two options: Gaussian beams, or more general, one-dimensional ($\ell$-dependent) beams.
 Gaussian beams are specified as follows:
 ```
 beam_type: 'Gaussians'
 beam_FWHM_arcmin: [FWHM_X,FWHM_Y,...]
 ```
 where FWHM_X is the FWHM of the beam, in arcminutes, of the map at `/path/to/location/map_freq_X.fits`. **The FWHMS must be listed in the same order as the maps they correspond to in `freq_map_files`**.
-Also, **The FWHMS must be decreasing**, ie the maps must be read in in order from lowest-resolution to highest-resolution, or else an error will be thrown (note this might mean that they are **not** read in in a monotonic frequency order).
+Also, **the FWHMS must be decreasing**, i.e., the maps must be read in in order from lowest-resolution to highest-resolution, or else an error will be thrown (note this might mean that they are **not** read in in a monotonically increasing frequency order, e.g., if the maps come from different instruments).

 Alternatively, 1D beams can be specified as follows:
 ```